A Visual Embedding for the Unsupervised Extraction of Abstract Semantics: Conclusions

 \section{Conclusions}

 In this paper we present a methodology to build vector representations of image classes based on features originally learnt by a deep learning network.
 Our goal was to extract the visual semantics captured by the deep network model, in order to make them available to other learning and reasoning methods.
-Unlike previous research, we focus on representing abstract classes, by aggregating and normalizing single images belonging the same concept.
-The consistency of the methodology allows us to consider an unprecedented amount of features (over 1M) without having variability issues.
+Unlike previous research, we focus on representing abstract classes, by aggregating and normalizing single images belonging to the same concept.
+The consistency of the methodology allows us to consider an unprecedented amount of features (over 1M).

 We analyze the resultant vector-space first by looking at the clustering of different elements with common semantics (\eg dogs, wheeled vehicles).
 Variations in proportion, size and color within those classes seems to be dominated by more essential visual features (\eg those shared by 118 kinds of dogs), as these elements are clustered together within the embedding space.
 The existence of high-level properties is further supported by an untaught vector distinction between living organisms and non-living things.
 This makes us wonder what is the limit of what can be learnt through visual information, as it is not straightforward to define which are the visual particularities of life.
-Finally, we explore image equations through arithmetic operations on the embedded vectors, finding the representations of concatenated and overlapped images to be decomposable.
-Complex, abstract image classes are shown to be obtainable in such a manner (\eg \emph{black and white spotted entity}), and to be consistent through regularities.
-Previous contributions had explored regularities within sentence-image embeddings, and even semi-supervised learning capabilities through linguistic information (\ie zero-shot learning through multimodal system).
-This work shows similar capabilities but for the first time in a purely unsupervised manner.